DamoM73/turtle_vid_tute/lesson_5.md

 ---

 This is better, but still isn't great.
 There is a one-in-ten chance of getting the right number.
-Each guess is just a stab in the dark with no knowledge gained from the previous guesses.
+Each guess is a stab in the dark with no knowledge gained from the previous guesses.
 How about we give the user hints and let them know that their guess is too high or too low?

 Change the `if` ... `else` statement into the `if` ... `elif` ... `else` statement on lines `20` to `25` in the code below: